Nord Sample Editor 4

 Zone and sample properties as well as the loop defined for a sample can be transferred to other samples.
 Use the “Copy” button to copy the zone/sample properties and loop points for the focused sample.
 Then select one or more other samples and press “Paste”.

-Transfer the sample instrument to your Nord
+Transfer sample instruments to your Nord

-Give the sample instrument a suitable name in the “Sample Instrument Name” field and select an appropriate category from the “Category” drop down menu.
-If “Dynamics” are enabled, appropriate settings for amplitude, filter velocity response and envelope shape, are applied to the sample instrument based on the chosen category.
+Give the sample instrument a suitable name in the “Sample Instrument Name” field and select an appropriate category from the “Category” drop-down menu.
+If “Dynamics” are enabled, appropriate settings for amplitude, filter velocity response and envelope shape, are applied to the sample instrument based on the chosen category

 Pressing the ”Save & Transfer To Nord” button saves the project and creates the sample instrument in the folder where the project is stored.
 The sample instrument is then transferred to the Nord and selected for playing.